-In order to receive the IB diploma, student must complete their CAS requirements, however, at GHIS, CAS is an essential part of the students’ GHIS experience.
+In order to complete the IB Diploma, students must fulfill their CAS requirements.
+At GHIS, CAS is an essential part of the students’ experience.

-Students may participate in already-existing programs or may propose new ones, they can actively lead programs or sign up as participants.
-Furthermore, it provides students who do not take the same courses the chance to connect with other students.
-Some examples of CAS activities which will enrich students’ experiences in a glocal (Global-Local) manner.
+Students may participate in existing programs or may propose new ones.
+They can actively lead programs or sign up as participants.
+CAS offers students taking different courses the chance to connect with each other.

 - Model United Nations

-- Committees: All students will be a part of one of the five student run committees that determine extracurricular activities and social events on campus.
-These committees include Politics, Sustainability, Social Engagement, Culture, and Community.
+- Student-led Committees: All students will be a part of one of the five student-run committees that plan extracurricular activities and social events on campus.
+Committees include Politics, Sustainability, Social Engagement, Culture, and Community.

 Other activities include: